tweedge/unishox2-py3/README.md

 # to get the original string back, we need compressed_data AND original_size
 decompressed_data = unishox2.decompress(compressed_data, original_size)
-# decompressed_data now holds a string, such as "What the developers know: ..."
+# decompressed_data now holds a string, such as "What the developers know:\n..."
 ```

 ### Important Notes